ninewise/dissertation/introduction/chapter.md

 In chapter \ref{chapter:umgap}, we describe the complete pipeline and evaluate it as an alternative method of metagenomics analysis.
+An index operating on fixed-length overlapping peptides is introduced as alternative for the tryptic peptide index.
+In chapter
-In chapter \ref{chapter:fgsrs}, we introduce a new implementation of FragGeneScan, to be used as an improved gene predictor in the pipeline.
+\ref{chapter:fgsrs}, we introduce a new implementation of FragGeneScan, to be used as an improved gene predictor in the pipeline.
+In chapter
-In chapter \ref{chapter:on-the-side}, we include some of the metawork on the pipeline, such as the improved construction of the Unipept (and UMGAP) index and a few walkthroughs describing the usage of UMGAP in other studies.
+\ref{chapter:on-the-side}, we include some of the metawork on the pipeline, such as the improved construction of the Unipept (and UMGAP) index and a few walkthroughs describing the usage of UMGAP in other studies.